octobercms/docs/3.x/extend/services/validation.md

 ## Custom Error Messages

 If needed, you may use custom error messages for validation instead of the defaults.
 There are several ways to specify custom messages.

-#### Passing Custom Messages to the Validator
+The following shows how to pass custom messages to the validator instance.

 ```php
 $messages = [